notaz/picodrive/platform/base_readme.txt

 Sonic the Hedgehog CD (US) - Track 02.mp3
 Sonic the Hedgehog CD (US) - Track 03.mp3
 ...

+In case there is a .cue file with properly specified files names in it, file naming doesn't matter.
+Just be sure to load .cue from the menu.

 It is very important to have the MP3s encoded at 44kHz sample rate and they must be stereo, or else they will play too fast/slow or won't play at all.